rexpl/workerman/README.md

 Workerman supports HTTP, Websocket, SSL and other custom protocols.
 Workerman supports event extension.

-> ### :warning: This is just modified version that I made for learning purposes.
+> ### :warning: This is just a modified version that I made for learning purposes.
 > ### Please use the [official workerman library](https://github.com/walkor/workerman).

 ## Installation